‘General Hospital’ Spoilers: Alexis Faces Difficult Memories, Franco Digs For The Truth, Nelle Stumbles, And Valentin’s Games Continue

 Jason and Curtis have been working together to uncover the truth about the car bombing, but General Hospital spoilers hint that they may be facing new obstacles.
 Curtis and Jason will get some helpful information from Buzz, but soon Rudge will begin to make a move to take out Jason and it sounds as if there may be a pregnancy scare for Jason and Sam on the way as well.

 Kiki and Elizabeth will soon be joining forces, seemingly to try to help Franco, and Finn’s health continues to waver due to his addition to the drugs he’s been using to try to get well.
-General Hospital spoilers share that Nelle will face some hiccups in her plan and Sonny will be confronting her with some difficult questions.
+General Hospital spoilers share that Nelle will face some hiccups in her plan, and Sonny will be confronting her with some difficult questions.
 Nelle seemingly will begin to realize that she bit off more than she could chew and as she struggles with some doubts, and Sonny apparently will look to come clean on what he’s been hiding.

 Maxie and Nathan’s wedding day didn’t play out as they had intended and now they are anxious to find Claudette and finalize the divorce between Nathan and Claudette.
 General Hospital spoilers hint that Maxie will see someone familiar and the couple will uncover some answers, but Valentin has felt quite confident that Claudette wouldn’t be popping up again so viewers will have to stay tuned and see where things head next.